tienan92it/bookstore-demo/README.md

     </a>
 </p>

-An opinionated production-ready frontend boilerplate built on top of NextJS, shipped with TypeScript, SWR, TailwindCSS, Tremor, HeadlessUI, Orval
+Bookstore demo from FE-23 course at Dwarves Foundation.
+Built on top of NextJS, shipped with TypeScript, SWR, TailwindCSS, Tremor, HeadlessUI, Orval.

 ## Quick Start